Geometric approach for the identification of Hamiltonian systems of quasi-Painlev\'e type: Constructing spaces of initial conditions

 One could also consider the change of variables from the point of view of the new Hamiltonian, $\tilde{K}$.
 The correction term to $\tilde{K}$ must satisfy

 We note that these equations are compatible if both $f(u,v)$ and $F(w,t)$ are not explicitly $z$-dependent.

-By certain intermediate transformations one can achieve that the symplectic form always retains the relatively simple form with $f(u,v,z)=u^k$ for some integer power $k$.
-This is useful if one wants to construct a global symplectic atlas of the space of initial conditions, with a Hamiltonian that remains polynomial in every chart, as is e.g.\ known for the Painlev\'e equations and as was also done in~\!\cite{FilipukStokes} for some equations of quasi-Painlev\'e type.
-However in this article we are not applying these intermediate transformations as we are just considering the blow-up process as an algorithmic way of constructing spaces of initial conditions.
+By certain intermediate transformations one can achieve that {the $2$-form always retains the relatively simple form $\omega = u^k du \wedge dv$ for some integer power $k$.
+This is useful if one wants to construct a global atlas of the space of initial conditions}, with a Hamiltonian that remains polynomial in every chart, as is e.g.\ known for the Painlev\'e equations and as was also done in~\!\cite{FilipukStokes} for some equations of quasi-Painlev\'e type.
+However in this article we are not applying these intermediate transformations as we are just considering the blow-up process as an algorithmic way of constructing spaces of initial conditions, {and hence we do not explicitly construct a global atlas for each system.}